 Originally from Calgary, AB, soprano, Brittany Rae, is currently based in Montréal, QC.
-Brittany was recently named the First Prize Winner of the 43rd Eckhardt-Gramatté National Music Competition.
-This fall, she will embark on the cross-Canada winner's tour with pianist, Jesse Plessis.
+Brittany was recently named the First Prize Winner of the 43rd Eckhardt-Gramatté National Music Competition and embarked on a cross-Canada winner's tour with pianist, Jesse Plessis this past fall.
 Other recent highlights include, Susanna (Le nozze di Figaro) with Toronto City Opera, Songbook IX with Tapestry Opera, Oper’Actuel 2019 with Chants Libres, and performer in exhibitions by Jasmina Cibic and Lee Mingwei at Fondation Phi pour l’art contemporain in Montréal.
-Upcoming engagements include a performance of Sensors IV (Alcides Lanza) with Société de musique contemporaine du Québec and soprano soloist with the McGill Contemporary Ensemble in 2021.
-This season, Brittany will also be joining the Choir of the Church of St. Andrew and St. Paul for performances of Brahm's Requiem, as well as various recording projects, all under the direction of Jean-Sébastien Vallée.
+Upcoming engagements include a performance of a new work by composer and pianist, Jesse Plessis, for Code d'accès' 2021-22 season, the premiere of the song cycle Malachi (Omer Barash) for soprano and chamber ensemble with the McGill University Contemporary Music Ensemble, and Sensors IV (Alcides Lanza) with Société de musique contemporaine du Québec.
+This season, Brittany will also join the Choir of the Church of St. Andrew and St. Paul for performances of Brahm's Requiem, Verdi's Requiem, as well as various recording projects, all under the direction of Jean-Sébastien Vallée.
 Other roles include, Lucia (Lucia di Lammermoor) with Opera McGill, Carrie (Carousel) and Giulietta (I Capuleti e i Montecchi) with Opera NUOVA, and Pamina (Die Zauberflöte) with Lyric Opera Studio Weimar.

-Brittany is a recent graduate of McGill University where she completed a Graduate Artist Diploma under the direction and mentorship of Dominique Labelle.
-Performances at McGill included, the title role in Lucia di Lammermoor with Opera McGill, soprano soloist in Carmina Burana with the Schulich Singers and Concert Choir, and soprano soloist in Fausto Romitelli's Lost, with the McGill Contemporary Ensemble.
-Brittany continues to collaborate with various conductors and composers at McGill and has been a featured soloist in recent performances of Pierrot lunaire and Trois poésies de la lyrique japonaise.
+Brittany is a graduate of McGill University where she completed a Graduate Artist Diploma under the direction and mentorship of Dominique Labelle.
+Performances at McGill included, the title role in Lucia di Lammermoor with Opera McGill, soprano soloist in Carmina Burana with the Schulich Singers and Concert Choir, and soprano soloist in Fausto Romitelli's Lost, with the McGill Contemporary Music Ensemble.
+Brittany continues to collaborate with various conductors and composers at McGill and has been a featured soloist in recent performances of Pierrot lunaire (Schoenberg) and Trois poésies de la lyrique japonaise (Stravinsky).